-All trustees, local governors and members will have an enhanced DBS check without barred list information.
+All Academy Trust Members, Trustees and Governors will have an enhanced DBS check without barred list information.
 They will have an enhanced DBS check with barred list information if working in regulated activity.

-The chair of the board will have their DBS check countersigned by the secretary of state.
+The Chair of the Trust Board will have their DBS check countersigned by the secretary of state.